Here I go again, back to Grasse!

-Along the way you can touch fragrant foliage or smell the flowers near your path.
+Along the way, you can touch fragrant foliage or smell the flowers near your path.

-From the 17th century onward, these three plants become major ones: jasmine, rose and tuberose.
+From the 17th century onward, these three plants become major ones: jasmine rose and tuberose.

 Today, there are not so many rose fields as you might imagine: some rose centifolia is still grown in Grasse through a partnership between Chanel and Mul family in Pégomas, or in Le Labo fields.
 I asked: it’s not easy to get a job or even volunteer as in rose fields: the collaboration between field owners and pickers is many years long, pretty closed and pickers are usually Gipsies (Gitanes), from a clan called „La Fleur“, so I am told.
-There are are other growers in the region.
+There are other growers in the region.
 I will continue to try to find a way to spend one week in May in Grasse, picking roses (I’m perfectly aware there’s nothing romantic about it, don’t worry…)!

 When in Rome, pardon Grasse…I decided to book a visit and make my own perfume (again).
-To make your own perfume in Grasse, the craddle of perfumery?
+To make your own perfume in Grasse, the cradle of perfumery?
 It is educational and so much fun!
 If you are into perfumes, this is really a must-do!

 I love looking at my companions sitting at perfume organs during workshops: a mother, discussing notes with her daughter to make her a perfect birthday present.
 A couple, mixing and laughing together, creating a bridal perfume (they are getting married as soon as they return to States) and so on!

 It’s great to see people trying to learn more about perfumes.
 They are showing interest and devoting their time – to perfumes, trying to express their creativity in given circumstances and offered possibilities.
-People attending these workshops have an opportunity to learn basics of building a perfume structure, smell different notes, blend, use pipettes and experiment with proportions, have a real hands-on experience of perfume making!
+People attending these workshops have an opportunity to learn the basics of building a perfume structure, smell different notes, blend, use pipettes, and experiment with proportions, have a real hands-on experience of perfume making!
 I think this is simply wonderful and I wish that even more people would want to devote their time and energy to learn more about perfumes!
 What a wonderful world this would be!